Career Development | Columbia Journalism School

 • How to pitch freelance work to editors

 The annual spring Career Expo is open exclusively to graduating students at Columbia Journalism School.
-The Career Expo showcases the wide range of news organizations operating today, from legacy media to digital startups and international, national, regional and hyperlocal outlets, general news, single issue/topic-focused and investigative websites producing content in a variety of media, including text, video, photo, audio and data visualizations.
+The Career Expo showcases a wide range of news organizations, from legacy media to digital startups.
+Newsrooms from across the nation and globe participate to meet our students.

-Following each year’s Expo, our advisors guide students as they build on their new contacts, manage follow‐up interviews, weigh offers and negotiate terms.
-The Expo is a once‐in‐a‐lifetime networking opportunity where professional relationships start and continue for years to come.
+Following each year’s expo, our advisors guide students as they build on their new contacts, manage follow‐up interviews, weigh offers and negotiate terms.
+The expo is a networking opportunity where professional relationships start and continue for years to come.

 The Office of Career Development works throughout the year to connect employers with our students and alumni for paid internships, freelance opportunities and jobs.
 We offer several resources for employers including:

-• Free accounts on JobNews: our password‐protected job listing database
+• Free accounts on 12twenty, our password‐protected job listing database

 • Interview days on campus and virtually